 The multiverse component contains software that is not free, which means the licensing requirements of this software do not meet the Ubuntu main component licence policy.
 The onus is on you to verify your rights to use this software and comply with the licensing terms of the copyright holder.
 This software is not supported and usually cannot be fixed or updated.
 Use it at your own risk.

-A Quick, Tongue-in-cheek Description of the Ubuntu Repositories
+A Quick Description of the Ubuntu Repositories

 - Debian: We do the work so you don’t have to.